chloemb/352project/README.md

 Our goal for this project was to create a simple runner game wherein the player can control their avatar with the pitch of their voice.
 We aimed above all to create a fun, responsive, challenging game.
 The nature of the game also means that those with motor disadvantages (ie, shaky hands or poor coordination) can still play.
 </p>
 <p>
 In order to make the game work for all human vocal ranges (and even some instrument ones), the game calibrates before each play instance by asking the user to make a low pitch and then a high pitch.
-Then, as the game plays, it takes input from a microphone, detects the pitch of the input in real time, and translates that pitch to a position on the game screen relative to the calibrated low and high pitches.
+Then, as the game plays, it takes input from a microphone, detects the pitch of the input in real time, and translates that pitch to a position on the game screen logarithmically relative to the calibrated low and high pitches.
 The player's avatar follows that position, allowing real-time input based on pitch.
 </p>
 <p>
 We coded this game using Python 3.7 with the pyaudio, aubio, and pygame packages.
 Pyaudio allows us to take input from a microphone as a stream, while aubio allows us to detect the pitch in real time.
 Pygame is a Python library for making games in Python.
 We picked these packages because they work together in a Python environment, allowing us to integrate them seamlessly with one another.